aws-observability/aws-otel-test-framework/docs/run-mock-test.md

 terraform destroy
 ```

-*hint: this test might take 20 minutes as it builds the image of ADOT Collector in place.*
+*hint: This test might take 20 minutes as it builds the image of ADOT Collector in place. please make sure to run docker in the background*

 ### Explain the test